Magnifying glass

 Composition & Grammar

 Review of sentence structure, punctuation, paragraph development and essay organization.
 Emphasis on expository writing.
-Required of students with English ACT score between 15 and 23, or Writing SAT score 21 to 29.
-Not open to those with English ACT score above 23, or Writing SAT score above 29.
-Not applicable toward a major or minor.
+Required of students with English ACT score between 15 and 23, or Writing SAT score 21 to 29, or combined Verbal and Writing CLT score 31-46.
+Not open to those with English ACT score 24 or above, or Writing SAT score 30 or above, or combined Verbal and Writing CLT score 47 or above.
+Not applicable toward associate or baccalaureate English requirement.
 Both semesters and summer, three hours.

 Information